StackOverflowed512/DBMS_MINI_PROJECT/README.md

 4. Push to branch: `git push origin feature-name`
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 👥 Authors

-- Your Name - Initial work

-## 🐛 Known Issues

-- None currently reported

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, email omkarmutyalwar5@gmail.com or create an issue in the repository.